 “The total value transacted is down as bigger institutional players remain on the sidelines but on average it has remained around peak 2018 levels.

-2018 was a retail boom but 2020 onwards was retail plus institutions, suggesting deeper adoption.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+2018 was a retail boom but 2020 onwards was retail plus institutions, suggesting deeper adoption.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action